 Materials to be weeded will be available for review in the library by the Department Chairs and subject specialists.
-After reviewing recommendations for salvage, the final decision for recommendation of removal will rest with the Assistant Dean of Learning Resources.
+After reviewing recommendations for salvage, the final decision for recommendation of removal will rest with the Assistant Dean of the Learning Resources Center.